danbayk/SpotifyMusicMixer/README.md

 # SpotifyMusicMixer - Create a Spotify playlist based on most common genres
 This project is a site where two users can create a shared genre-based Spotify playlist based on their most common genres.
+The playlist consists of a genre-appropriate mix of the users current top 50 songs.
 ## Setup
 Currently, this server can be run locally.
 To do this:
 1. Create an account on the [Spotify Developer Site](https://developer.spotify.com/dashboard/) and create an application.